ralfgerlich/psu_p9530_panel/readme.md

 The actual value can be set either by the number keys or the rotary knob and must be confirmed by the "Enter" key, just as in standard display mode.

+# Repairs to the main PCB
+One of the power Transistors was fried and another one was not soldered in properly so we replaced all of them with new ones.

+The three inline diodes at the control circit got also replaced since one or two where damaged as well.

+Some (most) of the smaller capacitors got replaced since they were off and affected the controls negatively.

 # Design changes
 (For the original schematics, refer to the PS9530 manual, which can be found [here](https://www.mikrocontroller.net/attachment/70639/PS9530_KM_G_071030.pdf), for example).